Want to know more? — Subscribe

 Note that this profound survey involved 2,400 stakeholders in companies working on such projects.

-More complex medical apps are probably going to cost more than that.
+More complex medical apps are probably going to healthcare app development cost more than that.

 The project complexity primarily influences the cost of the software solution, whether it is a minimum viable product or a finished one.
 Take a look at the main stages of healthcare app development: